$G_2$-instantons over asymptotically cylindrical manifolds: Hermitian Yang-Mills problem

-Let $\left( W,\omega \right) $ be an asymptotically cylindrical Calabi-Yau $3-$fold as given by \emph{Theorem \ref{Thm SU(3) mfds}} and $\mathcal{E} \rightarrow W$ the restriction of a holomorphic vector bundle on $\bar{W}$ satisfying certain stability assumptions.
-Our guiding thread is the perspective of obtaining a smooth Hermitian metric $H$ on $\mathcal{E}$ satisfying the \emph{HYM} condition
+Let $\left( W,\omega \right) $ be an asymptotically cylindrical Calabi-Yau $3-$fold as given by \emph{Theorem \ref{Thm SU(3) mfds}} and $\mathcal{E} \rightarrow W$ the restriction of a holomorphic vector bundle on $\bar{W}$ under certain stability assumptions.
+Our guiding thread is the perspective of obtaining a smooth Hermitian metric $H$ on $\mathcal{E}$ satisfying the \emph{Hermitian Yang-Mills} condition

-which would effectively solve the associated $G_2-$instanton equation on $W\times S^1$ [cf. \emph{Proposition \ref{prop HYM over W lifts to instanton on WxS1}}].
+which would solve the associated $G_2-$instanton equation on $W\times S^1$ [\emph{Proposition \ref{prop HYM over W lifts to instanton on WxS1}}].
 Consider thus the following analytical problem.

 Let $W_{S}$ be the compact manifold (with boundary) obtained by truncating $W$ at length $S$ down the tubular end.
 On each $W_{S}$ we consider the nonlinear `heat flow' {evolution equation!on WSx[0,T[@on $W_{S}\times \left[ 0,T\right[ $}